 If you regularly import goods, it's easiest to set up a credit account with MPI.

 - Download the credit account application form [PDF, 395 KB]

 Fees from other agencies

-The New Zealand Customs Service (Customs) requires importers to pay duty on imports as well as GST and possibly other charges.
+The New Zealand Customs Service (Customs) may require importers to pay GST and possibly other taxes on imports, as well as its own fees.
 As an importer you need to be aware of all the costs you may face from Customs and other agencies.

 Who to contact

 If you have questions about MPI's fees and charges for importers, email email@example.com.

 Has this been useful?
 Give us your feedback